 - Loosely cover the top of the bread pan with plastic wrap.
 Set the covered bread pan aside for 60-90 minutes for the dough to rise into a loaf shape.
 Once the dough has risen 1 – 1.5 inches (2.5 – 3.8 cm) above the rim of the bread pan, the dough should be ready to be placed in the oven.
 FYI – You want the dough to fully rise during this stage.
 So don’t try to shorten this rising time.
 If the dough is still significantly rising while in the oven, you are more likely to see crust/seam cracks or “bursts” in the oven.
 In addition, the speed of the dough rise will vary in part based on the temperature of your kitchen (i.e. rise faster in the summer & slower in the winter).

-- Preheat the oven to 350 F for about 20 minutes before you plan to put the dough in the oven.
+- Preheat the oven to 350 F (177 C) for about 20 minutes before you plan to put the dough in the oven.
 FYI – I like to set my timer to go off 40 minutes after I place the dough in the bread pan.
 Given variability in the dough rising time, this can be a little early sometimes (but better to be a little early versus being late!).

-- Place the bread pan in the (preheated) oven to bake at 350 F for 37-42 minutes.
+- Place the bread pan in the (preheated) oven to bake at 350 F (177 C) for 37-42 minutes.
 Wear oven mitts when dealing with a hot oven.
 Place the bread pan in the middle of the oven.

 - Rotate the bread pan in the oven after 15-20 minutes (in order to ensure an even browning of the bread).